Incredible things you didn’t know about America’s oceans

 There's a white shark 'café'

 There’s a shark 'café' in the middle of the Pacific Ocean, halfway between Hawaii and Baja California in Mexico.
-White sharks migrate to this spot every year and it remained unknown why the sharks congregate in this specific area.
-According to new research by scientists at Stanford University and the Monterey Bay Aquarium, this is to feed on light-sensitive animals like squid, small fish and phytoplankton.
+White sharks migrate to this spot every year and for a long time it remained a mystery as to why exactly they chose to congregate in this specific area.
+However scientists at Stanford University and the Monterey Bay Aquarium recently discovered that it is to feed on light-sensitive animals like squid, small fish and phytoplankton.

 There are deadly brine pools

-There’s a small section of the Gulf of Mexico (a marginal sea of the Atlantic Ocean) that’s so inhospitable, it’s been dubbed the 'Jacuzzi of despair'.
+There’s a small section of the Gulf of Mexico (a marginal sea of the Atlantic Ocean) that’s so inhospitable, it’s been dubbed the 'Jacuzzi of Despair'.
 This deathly 'hot tub', which sits around 3,300 feet (1,006m) below the ocean surface, is actually a brine pool that’s formed on the seabed.
 The oxygen levels are so low and the salinity so extreme here, the pool instantly poisons any marine life that enters it.
-Because this salty 'brine' is much denser than regular seawater, it doesn't mix with the rest of the ocean but rather pools on the seafloor in lakes and sometimes even rivers.
+Because this salty 'brine' is much denser than regular seawater, it doesn't mix with the rest of the ocean but rather pools on the seafloor instead.

 They're home to some elusive fish